 Diamonds: What was, is not what it is

 Diamonds have been a part of the Earth since its creation.
-Since then, they have been not just been highly valued but also revered across several cultures.
+Since then, people have not just highly valued them but also revered them across several cultures.
 They have been always been a part of some mythological stories too.

 If you ever give it a thought, it seems wondrous that such a brilliant and glamorous stone is actually billions of years old.

 Diamonds have coveted a special place as the symbol of everlasting love.
 That’s one thing that has never changed for ages.

 Concerning diamonds, there has definitely been a change of perception over the years.
 If we consider what our grandparents or their parents thought of diamonds, we would know.

 Earlier, diamonds were not popular as a jewel as they were in the superstitious context.
 From bringing success to curing the sick, the previous generation saw diamonds as a lucky and powerful charm.

 To begin with, having a diamond was a very big deal for them.
 Just the stone itself commanded a lot of emotional attachment and pride.
 They did not care much for things like the diamond cut and diamond colour or even the shape.
 They valued diamonds for their rarity and its allure.

 Previously, the family diamond jeweller would be the only source of diamond education.
 Our grandmothers would probably not bother taking a second opinion from anyone else.

 The concept of excellent cut diamonds is relatively new.
 It obviously did not happen overnight.
 It started with something known as a good cut.
 For years, people believed that a diamond with a good cut was the best thing to happen to the stone.

 As a result, the stones were bigger and chunkier but not quite bright.
 Yellow gold was more popular back then so diamonds with colour were a better choice over colourless ones.